-The scheme is located in a rural area along the A75 in Springholm, Dumfries and Galloway surrounded by agricultural fields.
-The scheme extents can be identified at the following National Grid Reference (NGR) points:
+The scheme is located along the A75 at the Drummore Roundabout to the west of Dumfries in Dumfries and Galloway with an overall area of approx. 11,700m2.
+The scheme extents can be found at the following National Grid Reference Points: